About me

 Through science communication trainings and mentoring, I help minoritized scientists step into the power of their identities and stories and support their career development.
 Through advocacy, I promote science and science-based decision-making in Puerto Rico.

-I serve as Director of Communications and Science Outreach for Ciencia Puerto Rico (CienciaPR), a non-profit and global community of more than 17,000 scientists, students, educators, and allies creating social impact in Puerto Rico.
+I serve as Director of Public Engagement with Science for Ciencia Puerto Rico (CienciaPR), a non-profit and global community of more than 18,000 scientists, students, educators, and allies creating social impact in Puerto Rico.
 There, I lead the communications strategy and various efforts for communication and public engagement, including Aquí Nos Cuidamos (Here We Take Care of Each Other), a project that promotes community well-being and prevention, and Laboratorio de Ciencia Comunitaria (Community Science Laboratory or CienciaCoLab), a program that supports community leaders in Puerto Rico to carry out local science projects, offering them mentoring, tools, workshops, and funding.
 I produce and co-host the only AM radio science segment in Puerto Rico, called Jueves de Ciencia Boricua (Puerto Rican Science Thursdays).

 I also serve as Director of Inclusive Science Communication and Engagement for Science Communication Lab (SCL), a nonprofit organization of scientists and filmmakers collaborating on documentaries in order to build a more scientifically-engaged society.
 I directed and produced “Background to Breakthrough”, a collection of short films challenging deficit narratives about scientists of color and from marginalized backgrounds, and “Coming Home”, a short film that explores how my culture, community, and identities have shaped my work as a scientist and science communicator..